Two Days in Santa Monica and Malibu: A Complete Itinerary

 The view from high above El Matador State Beach at sunset.

-Steps take you down to the secluded beach area with its labyrinth of towering rocks.
-The most prominent of the features is a massive rock that had a series of small arches, a few of them big enough to walk through.
+The steep steps have a big payoff - a labyrinth of towering rocks along the beach.
+The most prominent of the features is a massive rock that has a series of small arches, a few of them big enough to walk through.
 It might just be the prettiest and most unique beach I’ve ever seen.

 Under the full moon, we drove back to Santa Monica, satisfied and tired and a little sad our California sojourn was coming to an end.
 We just might have stopped for one more photo. ;) Peace out, LA.
 See you next time.